 - 2. A Trustee shall disclose to the Board in open session all outside business interests in potential conflict with the business of the Board to determine the appropriate course of action. - 3.
-A Trustee shall maintain the confidentiality and security of any restricted or confidential information and shall not use such information for personal gain or abuse of the Trustee's position in any way. - 4.
+A Trustee shall maintain the confidentiality and security of any restricted or confidential information and shall not use such information for personal gain or abuse of the Trustee's position in any way.
+Care should be taken at all times to prevent unauthorized physical or cyber access to restricted or confidential information.
+For example, using public Wi-Fi or viewing restricted or confidential information in a setting where unauthorized parties may view such information is prohibited. - 4.
 A Trustee shall seek reimbursement for expenses only as allowed under State law and the Board Bylaws with respect to his or her official activities as a Trustee. - 5.
 A Trustee shall not accept any gifts, hospitality, preferential treatment, or benefits that might affect or appear to affect his or her ability to make sound judgments on business involving the System and shall disclose any gifts offered to the TRS Ethics Officer. - 6.
 A Trustee shall not use their position on the Board or the System's reputation or resources for financial gain, personal gain or personal advantages or privileges, to avoid consequences of their actions, or obtain benefits that are unavailable to non-trustees.
-Similarly, Trustees shall avoid outsideactivities or influences that conflict with or impair the Trustee's performance in any way.
+Similarly, Trustees shall avoid outside activities or influences that conflict with or impair the Trustee's performance in any way.
 This prohibition shall apply regardless of whether the benefit is for the Trustee or a third-party. - 7.
 A Trustee shall act honestly and ethically in the best interests of the System in all dealings with external entities. - 8.
 A Trustee shall at all times be courteous and respectful to colleagues, employees, and external entities in the performance of his or her duties as a Trustee. - 9.
 A Trustee shall pursue all duties in a diligent and conscientious manner and shall endeavor to attend all meetings of the Board and committees on which the Trustee serves. - 10.
 A Trustee shall protect the good name of the System. - 11.
 A Trustee shall always act within the bounds of all regulatory and statutory obligations imposed on the Board. - 12.
-A Trustee shall not use their position on the Board to obtain employment within TRS, the State of Illinois or a TRS service provider for themselves, a family member or close associates.
-Current and former Trustees shall comply with all employment and revolving door restrictions imposed by state law.1 - 13.
-A Trustee shall ensure that he or she, and his or her spouse or other covered family member, are not in violation of any restrictions on self-dealing imposed by Article 1 of the Illinois Pension Code and any other applicable law.
+A Trustee shall not use their position on the Board to obtain employment within TRS, the State of Illinois or a TRS service provider for themselves, a family member, or close associates.
+Current and former Trustees shall comply with all employment and revolving door restrictions imposed by state law.1